London Borough of Hounslow: Attractions, parks and open spaces

 The River Thames forms the natural boundary between Hounslow and Richmond-upon-Thames.
 It runs through the borough at Chiswick, Brentford and Isleworth.
 Various tributaries and dis tributaries of the Thames flow through the borough, including; The River Crane, River Brent/Grand Union Canal, Duke of Northumberland's River, Longford River and the Feltham Hill Brook to name a few.

+Governance

+The local authority is Hounslow Council, based at Hounslow House in Bath Road.

+Greater London representation

+Since 2000, for elections to the London Assembly, the borough forms part of the South West constituency.

 Transport

 Air

 Hounslow abuts the perimeter of Heathrow Airport in the London Borough of Hillingdon.
 Plans for the expansion of Heathrow Airport are vigorously opposed by Hounslow if such plans increase or widen noise and pollution, weighed against arguments of greater employment and spending.

 Bridges

 Four bridges join Hounslow to London Borough of Richmond upon Thames on the south side of the Thames: